GIfatahTH/animator/README.md

   * Allows you to declare all animation setup in your logic classes (BloCs) and animate you widgets.

 In flutter animation can be classified:
-  * Implicit: such as AnimatedContaine, AnimatedPadding, AnimatedPositioned and AnimatedDefaultTextStyle.
+  * Implicit: such as AnimatedContainer, AnimatedPadding, AnimatedPositioned and AnimatedDefaultTextStyle.
   * Explicit: Where you define AnimationController, Animation and Tween classes, and you should explicitly start, stop and listen to animation status.

 Following the same fashion, the Animator package offers implicit-like and explicit-like animation